Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 "Yeah, I’d just gotten used to it," Vark went to scratch the side of his face, then stopped himself.
 "Been stuck here a long time, got to know ‘ya.
 Whaddya think is up next for you?"

 "Leave.
 At least, I fuckin’ hope so."
 Mike chuckled.
-"After that...I dunno.
+"After that...
+I dunno.
 If I get a say in it, I think I wanna keep working with the Skurels."

 "It’s easy to get attached to a mission," Vark noted sagely.

 "Yeah.
-And...I got this creeping worry like they’ll get forgotten about, as the war moves on."
+And...
+I got this creeping worry like they’ll get forgotten about, as the war moves on."

 "Naw.
 Not forgotten.
 But we’ve done a great thing for them, ‘fer our own selfish reasons, an’ there’s a point where a people gotta take control o’ themselves.
 We’ll be leavin’ ‘em an array here that’ll connect ‘em to wherever they wanna go.
 An’ we’re leavin’ a small garrison here too.
 Ain’t gonna be goin’ away anytime soon."